r13922119/ntuos-mp2-post_result_revision/doc/mp2-spec.md

 The slab system, originating from SunOS source code, was used in early Linux kernels to manage memory allocation for small system objects.
 This assignment will guide students in **designing and implementing a new slab memory allocation system** to improve memory management efficiency for small objects like `struct file` in xv6.

-On a side note, the lab where the MP2 TAs work is called NEWSLAB, which can be playfully split as "New slab"—fittingly, the goal of MP2!
+On a side note, the lab where the MP2 TAs work is called NEWSLAB, which can be playfully split as "New Slab"—fittingly, the goal of MP2!
 Hopefully, this isn’t too cheesy.

 # Preliminary Design and API of the slab Allocator